fantastic679/weather-dashboard/README.md

 ## Introduction

-Wea-da! is a simple web-based weather dashboard that allows uses to quickly search a city name to find out the current weather conditions and forecasted weather conditions for the upcoming 5 days (current day included).
+Wea-da! is a simple web-based weather dashboard that allows users to quickly search a city name to find out the current weather conditions and forecasted weather conditions for the upcoming 5 days (current day included).

 The data is accessed from [OpenWeatherMap](https://openweathermap.org/) using free-to-use APIs.